ibm-cloud-docs/cis/logpush.md

 {: cli}

 You can use the [`ibmcloud cis logpush-job-create`](/docs/cis?topic=cis-cis-cli&interface=api#logpush-job-create) CLI to create a Logpush job.

-### Before you begin
-{: #before-you-begin-logpush-cli}
-{: cli}

-Before you create a Logpush job from the CLI, review the following information and satisfy any prerequisites:

-* Make sure you [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
-This enables CIS to write request logs to the Cloud Object Storage bucket.
-* The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an Cloud Object Storage bucket.
-* Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination.
-However, when using Cloud Object Storage, you'll need to specify a different path.
-* Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
-* When using Cloud Object Storage, you must verify ownership after creating a Logpush job.
-This task is described in the following procedure.

 To create a Logpush job for a specific domain and enable the job, run the following command: